dmo575/portfolio/public/markdown/portfolio.md

 .root/
 ├── src/
 │   ├── assets/
-│   │   └── data I want to guarantee is sent in the initial request │   ├── components/
+│   │   └── static data I need on to be sent on the initial http request │   ├── components/
 │   │   ├── comp1/
-│   │   ├── comp2/
 │   │   └── ...
 │   ├── js/
 │   │   └── utility js classes